SharePoint/sp-dev-docs/docs/apis/webhooks/get-started-webhooks.md

 	}
 	```

-* Copy the subscription *id* as we will need it in the next set of requests.
+* Copy the subscription **id** since you will need it for the next set of requests.
-* Switch to webhook receiver project in Visual Studio and notice in the Output window.
-You should see our trace logs, something like this along with other messages:
+* Go to the webhook receiver project in Visual Studio and examine the **Output** window.
+You should see the trace logs that look similar to the following trace, along with other messages:

 	```
 	iisexpress.exe Information: 0 : Message='Received client state: A0A354EC-97D4-4D83-9DDB-144077ADB449'
 	iisexpress.exe Information: 0 : Message='Received validation token: daf2803c-43cf-44c7-8dff-7066eaa40f13'
 	```

-This indicates that the webhook received initially received a validation request.
-If you look at the code, we return the validation token immediately so SharePoint can validate this request:
+The trace indicates that the webhook received initially received a validation request.
+If you look at the code, you'll see that it returns the validation token immediately so that SharePoint can validate the request:

 ```cs
 if (queryStringParams.AllKeys.Contains("validationtoken"))